laitanawe/introscicomp/setup.md

 title: Setup
 ---
 ## Download files
-You need to download some files to follow this lesson.
+You need to download some files to follow this course.

 <!--
 1. Download <a href="https://laitanawe.github.io/introscicomp/data/shell-lesson-data.zip">shell-lesson-data.zip</a> and move the file to your home directory.